rubenLindstrom/keeps/README.md

     ├── index.js.                     # The root react file
     └── services.js.                  # Contains the network related functions

-### Tests

-The app comes with Jest configured, but the test coverage is currently low.
-The idea is to complement the app with unit tests as well as some integration tests, to increase confidence when building it out. :microscope:

-Tests can be run with

-#### `npm test`

 ## Cloud functions

 To get going with the backend, you can run the following command in the _functions_ directory :zap: